jmacdotorg/plerd/README.md

 ### Publishing posts

-* Run `bin/plerdall` to create a new website in Plerd's docroot directory, based on the contents of its source and template directories.
+* Run `bin/plerdall` to create a new website in Plerd's docroot directory, based on the contents of its source and templates directories.

 * Run `bin/plerdwatcher` to launch a daemon that monitors the source directory for changes, republishing files as necessary.